-Closed-ended funds are not regulated by the BVI Securities and Investment Business Act, 2010 (as amended) (“the Act”).
+Effective December 31st 2019, closed-ended funds are now required to be regulated under the BVI Securities and Investment Business Act, 2019 (as amended) (“the SIBA Amendment Act”).

 - PRIVATE FUNDS